 According to other online surveys, including with PC World, and ZDNet, Ubuntu is the most popular Linux distribution.
 Mint is now the 4th most popular operating system, behind Windows, OSX and Ubuntu.
 As of January 2013, the latest version of Ubuntu was downloaded 81,063 from CNET, and Mint had been downloaded 2,075 times.

 According to a recent Linux.com article, Mint was declared the best distro for desktop use and Ubuntu for laptop and multimedia use.

-As of January 2013, the latest release of Ubuntu is 15.10 "Wily Werewolf" and the latest release of Linux Mint is version 17.3 "Rosa", which is based on an older Ubuntu release — 14.04 LTS (Trusty Tahr).
-A new version of Ubuntu is released every six months.
-The new version of Linux Mint based on Ubuntu typically follows one month after Ubuntu's release but as the project has slowed down, this is no longer the case (see Linux Mint releases).
+As of February 2016, the latest release of Ubuntu is 15.10 "Wily Werewolf" and the latest release of Linux Mint is version 17.3 "Rosa", which is based on an older Ubuntu release — 14.04 LTS (Trusty Tahr).
+A new version of Ubuntu is released every six months (see Ubuntu release history).
+The new version of Linux Mint based on Ubuntu typically followed one month after Ubuntu's release but as the project has slowed down, this is no longer the case (see Linux Mint releases).

 Ubuntu may offer a worse download experience depending upon which part of the world you are in.
 This is because Ubuntu's website automatically chooses a mirror to use based on geolocation of the user's IP address.
 The idea works in most cases but in India, this could default to an extremely slow mirror from one of India's universities.
 Linux Mint download pages allow the user to choose the mirror they want to use.